• Skip to primary navigation

 Panko Crusted Baked Cod Fish

-Panko Crusted Baked Cod Fish is a healthyier alternative to frying.
+Panko Crusted Baked Cod Fish is a healthier alternative to frying.
 The Panko gives a crunchy outer coating while still keeping the fish moist and flaky inside.
 This delicious dinner is ready in just 15-minutes.

-This baked Cod is for those of being a little more health conscious.
+This Panko Crusted Baked Cod Fish is for those of being a little more health-conscious.
 Rather than frying, this cod gets its crunch from the use of Panko bread crumbs lightly sprayed with non-fat cooking oil to prevent browning.

 Panko bread crumbs have a crunch and texture that ordinary dry bread crumbs just do not have.
 Enjoy Panko Crusted Baked Cod with just a squeeze of lemon, pico de gallo (fresh salsa), or tartar sauce.
 A light drizzle of melted butter or lemon-caper butter sauce takes this classic dish to another level.
+If you’re more into fried fish, check out my Beer Battered Fried Fish recipe.

 What Ingredients are in Panko Crusted Baked Cod Fish?